How can Investors make money during wars and economic wars?

 The current key factor for the China/PRC and the CCP is the CCP election.
 I foresee policies changing after Xi Jinping gets elected for life as the CCP leader.

-• There are fewer imports.
+- There are fewer imports.
 Fewer imports mean few cargo ships delivering imports to China.
-Cargo ships can’t afford to make the trip to2022 chinese raw materials for investors China empty, so they must wait for a load to take to China.
+Cargo ships can’t afford to make the trip to China empty, so they must wait for a load to take to China.
 That means there are not enough cargo ships in China to take the goods to the west without a premium shipping charge.
 Meaning even more inflation.

 Macroeconomic Summary For Investors